itu-p1203/itu-p1203/README.md

 **News:**

 - Version 1.6.0 fixes an issue with the final linearization (P.1203.3 Eq.
 30) not being applied.
 Any calculations performed with earlier versions must be re-computed.
+- Version 1.6.1 includes support for the P.1203.3 Amendment 1 "Adjustment of the audiovisual quality" which introduces an adjustment of the audiovisual quality of ITU-T P.1203.3 for the case of very low audio quality and long stalling events.
 - Version 1.5.0 fixes an issue where mobile/handheld device scores were not correctly compensated for.
 Any calculations with device type "mobile" performed with versions <1.5.0 are therefore not valid and must be re-computed.

 **Note:** An older version of the standard, ITU-T Rec.
 P.1203.3 (10/2017), contained an error in Eq.
 (20), where the exponential was calculated as `e^(t/(T/t_3))`.
 The correct formula should have read `e^(((t-1)/T)/t_3))`.
 This software reflects the correct interpretation of the equation, namely to normalize the timestamp by the total sequence duration (and not to divide the total sequence duration by the coefficient `t_3`).
 This has been updated in ITU-T Rec.
 P.1203.3 (01/19).